pemazzon/IRPclusterGuide/README.rst

-IRP computing cluster introductori guide
+IRP computing cluster introductory guide
 ========================================

 This guide is a work in progress.
 Expect inconsistencies ;-)